 There is a variation on this treatment called ‘Six months smiles‘ which as the name implies, often takes only about six months of treatment.
 The tooth-coloured brackets and wires are used, but the treatment time is 25-50% of the normal full case orthodontics; with a corresponding lower fee.
 However, not all cases are suitable and generally the treatment is restricted to just the front teeth (that show).

 Internal braces have brackets and wires fitted to the inside surfaces of the teeth, rendering them ‘invisible’.

 There are times when there may not be a choice available between these two (internal and external) techniques because one or other is more particularly indicated.
 On the whole, external braces are less uncomfortable, don’t impinge on tongue space, but are relatively anaesthetic.
 Internal braces are far more aesthetic, but do impinge on tongue space, so are likely to be more uncomfortable and affect speech (at least for a time) and they do cost a bit more.

-The traditional wires attached to a removable plastic plate are used relatively rarely nowadays.
+The traditional wires attached to a removable plastic plate are rarely used.
 This technique used to be popular for children.
 However compliance is always a problem, so results, in general, are often not ‘ideal’!

-Aligners (such as ‘Invisalign’) are fully transparent plastic appliances, made to fit over the teeth.
-The plastic exerts gradual pressure on selected teeth, much in the same way as ‘wires’ do.
+Aligners (such as ‘Invisalign’) are fully transparent plastic appliances made to fit over the teeth.
+The plastic exerts gradual pressure on selected teeth, much like ‘wires’ do.
 A series of these is made, each pushing the teeth slightly further along the path to ‘straightness’.
 Each aligner is used for a period of time in a particular order.
 These tend to be quite ‘aesthetic’ as they are not ‘obvious’.